nikitaeverywhere/ethereum-delegated-tx-service/readme.md

 ❓ Do not hesitate to ask anything regarding delegated transactions [here](https://github.com/ZitRos/ethereum-delegated-tx-service/issues) (for back end and general inquiries), as well as [here](https://github.com/ZitRos/ethereum-delegated-tx-widget/issues)
 (for front end / widget).

-There is also an article coming soon, which will explain the concept in detail.
+Please also read [this article](https://www.freecodecamp.org/news/universal-ethereum-delegated-transactions-no-more-ethereum-fees/) to understand the concept of delegated transactions.